By Shawn Bush, WITS Program Coordinator and Co-Editor of WITS Newsletter/Blog

 Tai Basurto is the principal of southwest Chicago public school John C. Dore Elementary, Rochelle Lee Teacher Awardee and Study Group Leader, and a doctoral student finishing her capstone for the Urban Leadership program at University of Illinois – Chicago (UIC).
 In this piece, Tai shares how her teaching experience and passion for social justice inform how she leads and why she believes neighborhood schools are much more than just institutions of learning.

 Tai Basurto grew up in northwest Chicago but did not attend Chicago Public Schools (CPS).
 Her father was a city police officer and it was common for children of city workers to attend Catholic school.
 Tai was an only child who loved to read and write, so much so that she wanted to be a professional writer.
 Her father was concerned that she may not be able to financially support herself as an aspiring writer, so Tai begrudgingly began taking education courses at college.
-Quickly, her hesitation waned and her passion developed.
-“I realized that [education] was where my heart was.
-I realized that the way to really have an impact is through education and through creating mindsets and young people that are committed to kindness, to equity, to social justice.”
+Quickly, her hesitation waned and her passion for education developed.
+“I found where my heart was.
+I realized that the way to really have an impact is through education and developing young people that are committed to kindness, equity, and social justice.”

 This was not the first time that Tai felt compelled to serve others.
 Tai remembered first seeing Nelson Mandela walk free from prison, a formative memory for her interest in social justice.
 In high school and college, Tai participated in volunteer projects like providing meal plans for people who were living with HIV/AIDS in Humboldt Park, working in classrooms on an Apache reservation in Arizona, and advocating for the rights of people with disabilities in Alabama.
 Tai observed that her experiences were only a small part of the larger scope of humanity.
 “Like in the artistic form pointillism, I am one little dot in this huge picture,” she reflects, “and I have a responsibility to all of those other little dots.
 Together, we make up this collective.”